HamadSMA/sketchbook/README.md

 Before starting, ensure the target machine has the following installed:

-- Node.js: The runtime environment required for npm and your Electron app.
+- [Node.js](https://nodejs.org/en/download) - The runtime environment required for npm and your Electron app.
-- npm - Usually bundled with Node.js.
+- [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) - Usually bundled with Node.js.

 ## 🚀 Getting Started